kgb1001001/vindriktning-sgp30/homebridge-config.md

 Now, before you move on it's probably good to check to see if communication with the broker is actually happening.
 You can use Mosquitto's built in command line tools to check for this, but actually I prefer using Thomas Nordquist's awesome [MQTT Explorer](http://mqtt-explorer.com/) client instead.
 You run it on another PC, connect to the Mosquitto server on the Raspberry Pi, and can monitor all of the messages arriving on the various topics.

 The VINDRIKTHING project originally assumed that you would be using the HomeAssistant project, which includes integration with MQTT for many devices.
 As such, it defines a number of topics that would be automatically picked up by the software.
-In my example, where I am instead going to use Homebridge, I just need to note down those topics for use later.
+In my example, where we are instead going to use Homebridge, you just need to note down those topics for use later.